 Langlade County Land Records & Regulations Department FAQ

-Do I need a zoning permit?
+What do I need a zoning permit for?

 Cases that are exempt from the permit requirement are accessory structures that are valued at less than $1,000.00 such as small storage sheds without a foundation.
 Please contact the Land Records & Regulations Department before beginning any construction.

 Either the property owner or the contractor, as the owner’s agent, can obtain permits.
 It is your responsibility, as the property owner, to ensure that your builder or contractor obtains all necessary permits and complies with the regulations.

 What does the typical permit process consist of?

 Listed below is a convenient checklist to help you through the permit approval process:

 - Zoning -Check the zoning and parcel size to verify that a structure can be built on the lot.